6-Day Idaho Inn Bike Tour

 DAY 1: We begin our tour at a hotel nestled on the banks of the Spokane River.
 We’ll meet at 3:00pm for a rental bike fitting and 5:00pm for an orientation followed by dinner.
 If you arrive early, take a dip in the hotel pool or soak in the hot tub.
 0 miles.

 DAY 2: After breakfast, we hop directly onto the Spokane River Centennial Trail and follow the river to the Idaho state line where we’ll stop for lunch.
 We’ll cross a diverse urban and rural landscape, before reaching the resort town of Coeur d’Alene.
-Named by French traders in reference to the tough trading practices of the local Indian tribes, it’s known today as the picturesque outdoor playground for the Pacific Northwest.
+Named by French traders in reference to the tough trading practices of the local tribal members, it’s known today as the picturesque outdoor playground for the Pacific Northwest.

 DAY 3: A short morning shuttle after breakfast takes us to our second bike path of the tour.
 The beautiful Trail of the Coeur d’Alenes was established from an abandoned Union Pacific railroad bed.

 The paved trail winds for miles through wilderness filled with white pine forests and aspen glens.
 You’ll bike along the Coeur d’Alene River and Lake, past mountain creeks, marshy swamplands and fields of wildflowers.
 Keep your eyes peered for nesting eagles, or roving deer, elk and moose.
 There are neither services nor motorized vehicles along our route, so we’ll provide you with a picnic lunch on the trail before you make your way to our overnight destination -- the Morningstar Lodge.
 You can unpack your bags, as we’ll stay here at this beautiful resort for the next three nights.
-26 or 54 miles.
+26 or 54 miles, +794'/-1223' for longer route.

 DAY 4: We’ll finish our ride on the Trail of the Coeur d’Alenes by biking to its end in the town of Mullan near the Montana border.
 We’ll loop back home by way of the historic mining town of Wallace for lunch.
 Wallace has long been known as the “Silver Capital of the World.”
 All of its downtown buildings are registered in the National Register of Historic Places.
 Be sure to make a visit to the fascinating Oasis Bordello Museum before heading out of town.
-38 miles.
+38 miles ±1348'.

 DAY 6: After breakfast, we’ll shuttle back to the tour start in Spokane and say our good-byes.
 You can expect to be at the airport or train station by 10:30am to make your trip back home.
 0 miles.